balduvian/snake-plus-plus/README.md

 6. In the `Run` box type in `run build`
 7. Hit `Apply`
 8. Then hit the green triangle run button

+Additionally, if you want to launch in debug mode, in the Run box you can instead put `build run --args='--debug --level=5'` (or the number of whatever level you want to test)